lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 > To remove these pages, see [Removing Pages](../recreating-current-pages/#removing-pages).
 >
 > To show GitHub activity, see [Customizing GitHub Activity Pages](../customizing-github-activity-pages/).

-> [!tip]- Using `pnpm` or switching to another package manager
->
-> This project uses `pnpm` as the package manager, so you’ll need to install it if you haven’t yet.
-You can execute `npm install -g pnpm` to [install `pnpm`](https://pnpm.io/installation) globally.
->
-> Alternatively, you can [enable `corepack`](https://github.com/nodejs/corepack) (allows you to manage package manager versions directly via Node.js) or [install the `ni` tool](https://github.com/antfu-collective/ni) (simplifies running commands across different package managers).
->
-> If you want to use a different package manager, make sure to [convert the project to your chosen package manager](../../shorts/revert-from-pnpm-to-npm-or-yarn/) before running its commands.

 ## Configure the Project